complex-joins/alexa-poc/README.md

 Proof of concept app for the Carvis alexa skill.

 ## How to run this app

-Follow these steps in order
+Follow these steps in order:
 1. Clone down [Alexa-App-Server](https://github.com/complex-joins/alexa-app-server)
 2. Run `npm install`
 3. `cd` into `app-container/apps`